 We do not directly employ any of the persons responsible for managing our business.
 We are managed by our general partner, TransMontaigne GP L.L.C.
 The executive officers of our general partner are employees of and paid by TransMontaigne Services Inc. We do not incur any direct compensation charge for the executive officers of our general partner.
 Instead, under the omnibus agreement we pay TransMontaigne Inc. a yearly administrative fee that is intended to compensate TransMontaigne Inc. for providing certain corporate staff and support services to us, including services provided to us by the executive officers of our general partner.
-During the year ended December 31, 2008, we paid TransMontaigne Inc. an administrative fee of approximately \$10.0 million.
+During the year ended December 31, 2009, we paid TransMontaigne Inc. an administrative fee of approximately \$10.0 million.
 The administrative fee is a lump-sum payment and does not reflect specific amounts attributable to the compensation of the executive officers of our general partner while acting on our behalf.
-In addition, we agreed to reimburse TransMontaigne Inc. and its affiliates at least \$1.5 million for grants to key employees of TransMontaigne Inc. and its affiliates at least \$1.5 million for grants to key employees of TransMontaigne Inc. and its affiliates will be allocated to an investment fund indexed to the performance of our common units, and (ii) the proposed allocations of such awards among these key employees are approved by the compensation committee of our general partner to assure that an adequate portion of such awards are deemed invested in an investment fund indexed to the performance of our common units.
-For the year ended December 31, 2008, we reimbursed TransMontaigne Services Inc. approximately \$1.5 million for bonus awards granted to its key employees under the TransMontaigne Services Inc. savings and retention plan.
+In addition, we agreed to reimburse TransMontaigne Inc. and its affiliates at least \$1.5 million for grants to key employees of TransMontaigne Inc. and its affiliates and its affiliates under the TransMontaigne Services Inc. savings and retention plan, provided that (i) no less than \$1.5 million of the aggregate amount of such awards granted to key employees of TransMontaigne Inc. and its affiliates will be allocated to an investment fund indexed to the performance of our common units, and (ii) the proposed allocations of such awards among these key employees are approved by the compensation committee of our general partner to assure that an adequate portion of such awards are deemed invested in an investment fund indexed to the performance of our common units.
+For the year ended December 31, 2009, we reimbursed TransMontaigne Services Inc. approximately \$1.2 million for bonus awards granted to its key employees under the TransMontaigne Services Inc. savings and retention plan.
+Effective August 10, 2009, Charles L. Dunlap was appointments and because he was not eligible